Digital Electronics

 Unit 2: AOI Design

-The use of the “And, Or, and Inverter” (AOI) logic to design and create working digital circuits!
+How to use the “And, Or, and Inverter” (AOI) logic to design and create working digital circuits!

 Unit 3: NAND/NOR Design